 Your family and friends may have concerns that you'll start glowing in the dark, but that's not something you spend much time thinking about.
 You're going to have to ease their trepidation with your incredible knowledge and understanding of nuclear science.
 You're about as likely to develop superpowers as you are a glowing skin tone.

 There's another, less immediate stress that you may have to deal with, though.
 With scientific developments come opinions about said scientific developments.
 Whether or not those opinions are based on facts is irrelevant; with nuclear science,, there's always some level of public backlash, so you'll have to learn to deal with the occasional protest chant.

-You're not just a scientist when you go into this field; you're also a public relations mouthpiece.
-You know what goes on in the lab, the plant, the hospital, or the classroom and it's up to you to communicate that to the folks around you.
-Nuclear science is here to stay but if you can't convince the people you're trying to persuade that it's actually a pretty safe industry, well, at least you know it, and that in itself will relieve your own apprehension.
+You're not just a scientist when you go into this field—you're also a scientific mouthpiece.
+You know what goes on in the lab, plant, radiology ward, or physics classroom, and it's up to you to communicate that to the folks around you.
+The thing that may stress you most is having to dumb down your speech patterns for the rest of us.

 You may be a genius, but the rest of us are just trying to figure out how you're not an evil genius.